 This causes not only the edges of the ice-shelf to carve off creating icebergs, but even more seriously ice shelf collapse in which literally square kilometers of the glacier collapse into the ocean.
 This is known as ice shelf collapse and you can see this happening to the Larsen B ice shelf on this page.

 In the last few months, this activity has now 100% confirmed by the use of ‘remotely operated vehicle’ (ROV on the above image) that send live video footage and measurements of what is taking place: the warm water flow causing the ice melting and receding of the underpinnings of the Antarctic Glaciers.
 The same phenomenon is taking place in the Arctic around the Greenland ice fields.

 At the above Business and Climate conference Segolene Royal, France’s minister of ecology, talked about the worsening situation from climate change, indicating that heatwaves, droughts and floods could adversely affect crop growth.
 “We already now have three times more climate refugees than there are people fleeing armed conflict … By some estimates Africa could have 50 million climate refugees by 2060.”

 Our inanimate world does affect the animate world.
 Climate conditions do affect humankind and mankind does affect climate conditions.

 Have you understood this equation?
 How these two phenomena tie together?
 How do you fit them into your worldview?
 Subscribe to The Explanation, in the right column, or below.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Poles: Ice Melting Irreversible
+Please use the Social Network links just below to share this information from The Explanation, Poles: Ice Melting Irreversible